Psychology Schools in New Mexico

 New Mexico Highlands University

 Graduate students at New Mexico Highlands University may pursue a Master of Science (MS) in General Psychology or a Master of Science (MS) in Clinical Psychology and Counseling.
-The general psychology degree which generally takes one year to complete, requires 36 credits and is designed for those students who want to move onto a doctoral program or who want to work in a research position upon graduation.
+The general psychology degree, which generally takes one year to complete, requires 36 credits and is designed for students who want to move on to a doctoral program or who want to work in a research position upon graduation.
 The clinical psychology and counseling degree can be completed in as little as two years.
 Graduate students complete 67 credits, including intensive work in psychological training and assessment.
 Successful completion of the program provides students with the necessary qualifications to become a licensed counselor in New Mexico.